4sploit/4sploit.github.io/_posts/2020-05-20-my-tomcat-host-walkthrough.md

 We change file permission to root using the command **chmod 777 finalPayload.jar** as shown here:
 ![]({{ "/assets/img/posts/my-tomcat-host-walkthrough/18.png" | relative_url }})

-Now We set up a listener on port 12345:
+Now we set up a listener on port 12345:
 ![]({{ "/assets/img/posts/my-tomcat-host-walkthrough/22.png" | relative_url }})

 Then we execute our generated java package using java command as follows: